bkielbasa/developer20/content/post/ecommerce/index.md

 {{< info title="Updates will be posted on the blog" msg="I will share any significant decisions that I have made which do not fit into an ADR but are worth mentioning.
 I have noticed a lack of projects that document their decision-making process in a detailed manner, so my aim is to provide a verbose account of how and why certain decisions were made." >}}

 If you're interested in helping me achieve these goals or contributing to the project in any other way, please reach out to me.
 I welcome all contributions and look forward to working together to build an amazing e-commerce platform.

+I'll post my small notes about the project in a [separate section](/ecommerce-notes) so you'll learn more about the "why" behind some decisions.
+I hope you'll like it!